clburlison/clburlison.com/content/post/2018-02-07-macos-beta-images.md

     | PublicSeed      | http://swscan.apple.com/content/catalogs/others/index-10.13beta-10.13-10.12-10.11-10.10-10.9-mountainlion-lion-snowleopard-leopard.merged-1.sucatalog |
     | CustomerSeed | http://swscan.apple.com/content/catalogs/others/index-10.13customerseed-10.13-10.12-10.11-10.10-10.9-mountainlion-lion-snowleopard-leopard.merged-1.sucatalog |

     {{% alert info %}}
     Tip: SUS Inspector is an alpha release.
 When you copy/paste the Name and URL hit "enter" on the keyboard after each item is added.
     Once all three feeds have been added click "save".
     {{% /alert %}}

-1. Let SUS Inspector sync the catalogs [^2].
+1. Let SUS Inspector sync the catalogs.
     {{< image classes="fancybox center clear" src="/images/2018-02-07/sus02.png" title="SUS Inspector syncing catalogs" >}}
 1. Use the CustomerSeed or PublicSeed to find the latest 10.13.X combo update beta.
 1. Right click the item, select "Get Info", change to packages tab, download all of them.